Getting started with Azure

 Note although the example subscription named “AzureCloud” has the attribute isDefault as true, it’s not necessary to do so as long as you provide the correct <subscription id>.

-Use above <subscription id> and <private key file> to run LISA with the default runbook.
+Use above <subscription id> to run LISA with the default runbook.
 It might take several minutes to complete.

 After the test is completed, you can check the LISA console log, or the html report file for the test results.
 Refer to Understand test results for more detailed explanation of the logs and report.
 See an example html report as below: